Al-Bayhaqi: Death

+He died in Nishapur on the 10th of Jumādā al-ťlā, 458 AH corresponding to the 9th April 1066 at the age of 74.
+He was washed, put in a coffin, and transported [two days at the time] to Bayhaq, where he was buried.

 Asceticism

 Al-Bayhaqi was known for his extreme piety and was a frugal spender in the same manner of the pious scholars.
 He constantly fasted for thirty years straight before his death except the days of Eid and Tashriq which are prohibited to fast.
-It is known that perpetual fast (Sawm al-Dahr) is a famous practise done by several companions and the Salaf such as Umar, Uthman, Ibn Shihab al-Zuhri, Abu Hanifa, Al-Shafi'i, Al-Tustari, and etc.
+It is known that perpetual fast (Sawm al-Dahr) is a famous practise done by several companions and the Salaf such as Umar, Uthman, Ibn Shihab al-Zuhri, Abu Hanifa, Al-Shafi'i, Al-Tustari, etc.

 Imam al-Nawawi explains this topic: "Ibn Umar fasted permanently, i.e. except the days of Eid and Tashriq.
 This perpetual fast is his way and the way of his father Umar Ibn al-Khattab, Aisha, Abu Talha and others of the Salaf as well Al-Shafi'i and other scholars.
 This position is that perpetual fasting is not disliked (makruh).

 Creed

-One focus of Al-Bayhaqi's was prophetic traditions which implied an anthropomorphic understanding of God.
-For Al-Bayhaqi, these characteristics, such as the "eye", do not represent real parts but rather attributes of God.
+As mentioned previously, Imam al-Bayhaqi was trained by the esteemed Abu Bakr Ibn Furak and Abu Mansur al-Baghdadi, the two Imams who contributed to the establishment of the Ash'ari school of doctrine.
+Al-Bayhaqi is thus positioned among the Asha'ris of the third generation.
+Al-Bayhaqi was a traditionalist theologian and staunch Ash'ari who textually supported the Ash'ari doctrine as can be seen in his two classical works of creed called Al-Asma' wa al-Sifat and Al-'Itiqad wa al-Hidaya ila Sabil al-Rashad.
+In these textual based theological works, al-Bayhaqi establishes the Ash'ari school are true Sunnis who are with accordance to the creed of the pious predecessors.

-Ibn al-Subki narrates that Al-Bayhaqi deemed the prophet's mention to Abu Musa al-Ash'aris people to include Abu Hasan al-Ash'ari and his school.
+Ibn al-Subki said that al-Bayhaqi said Muhammad's mention of Abu Musa al-Ash'aris people included Abu Hasan al-Ash'ari and his school.
 Al Bayhaqi said:

-The prophet pointed to Abu Musa al-Ash'ari in relation to the verse: (Allah will bring a people whom HE loves and who love him) (5:54) saying: "They are that man's people," due to the tremendous merit and noble rank attributed by this hadith to the Imam Abu al-Hassan al-Ash'ari.
-For he is part of Abu Musa's people and one of his children who received knowledge and were granted discernment, and he was singled out for strengthening the Sunna and repressing innovation by producing clear proofs and dispelling doubts.
+The prophet (PBUH) pointed to Abu Musa al-Ash'ari in relation to the verse: (Allah will bring a people whom HE loves and who love Him) (5:54) saying: "They are that man's people," due to the tremendous merit and noble rank attributed by this Hadith to the Imam Abu al-Hassan al-Ash'ari.
+For he is part of Abu Musa's people and one of his children who received knowledge and were granted discernment, and he was singled out for strengthening the Sunnah and repressing innovation by producing clear proofs and dispelling doubts.
 It is most likely that the prophet named Abu Musa's people a people believed by Allah because he knew the soundness of their religion and the strength of their belief.
-Therefore, whoever leans towards them in science of foundation of Religion and follows their position in disowning tashbih (likening Allah with his creation) while adhering to the Qu'ran and the Sunna, is one of their people.
+Therefore, whoever leans towards them in science of foundation of Religion and follows their position in disowning tashbih (likening Allah with His creation) while adhering to the Book and the Sunnah, is one of their number (people).